Noboru Miyake: Career

 Miyake joined the Hawaii National Guard in 1916.
 During World War I he was stationed at Fort Armstrong and Schofield Barracks.
 After his discharge from the military, he bough Waimea Garage and Electric Company from William Olin Cromwell and became its president.
 He won a seat on the Kauai Board of Supervisors in 1930.
 He was the first Japanese American to hold elected office in Hawaii.
 He worked to improve Kauai's water system.
 When World War II started, Miyake chose not to run for a sixth term and instead volunteered for the Army, where he worked for the Office of Civilian Defense.

 In 1948, after World War II, Miyake was elected to a seat in the Hawaii Territorial House of Representatives.
 In 1952 he was elected to the Hawaii Territorial Senate, where he lobbied for the establishment of Kauai Community College.
 He was elected chairman of the Senate Ways and Means Committee in 1959.
-He retired in 1966 and passed away in 1988.
+He retired in 1966 and died in 1988.